-Starfish exercise is an evolution of the typical three questions that are used for retrospectives:
+The Starfish exercise is based on an evolution of the typical three questions that are used for retrospectives:

 - Stop – These are the activities that do not bring value to a team or to a customer.
 Activities that bring waste into the process.

-- Less – These are activities where an effort required to perform such activities is much smaller than a benefit.
-Or the activities that were brought into the team in past but did not show any overall improvements to a process.
+- Less – These are activities where the effort required to perform such activities is much smaller than the benefit.
+(Or activities that were brought into the team in the past but did not show any overall improvements to a process.)

 - Keep – Usually these are good activities or practices that team members want to keep.
 These activities are already being applied.

-- More – Activities on which a team should focus better, perform more often.
-For example, many teams tell me how pair programming is good, yet they do not do it every time they should.
+- More – Activities on which a team should focus more and/or perform more often.
+For example, many teams tell me how pair programming is good, yet they do not do it each time they should.

 - Start – Activities or ideas that a team wants to bring into the game.

 With the starfish exercise, teams can get a good overall picture of what’s going on within the team, what is working and what is not.
-They can get an overview about failed as well as successful work experiences in past.
+They can get an overview covering both failed and successful work experiences in the past.
 In my personal opinion, I think this is a great evolution of the typical three questions.

 I believe the starfish exercise is quite simple and does not require any special occasion.
-Although, it might be interesting for situations when a team went through several ups and downs during the iteration.
-This technique reveals all good things and less positive things performed by a team.
-Therefore, this might be a good tool to make a summary of the sprint.
+Although, it might be interesting to apply it to situations wherein a team went through several ups and downs during the iteration.
+This technique reveals all the good things and less positive things achieved by a team.
+Therefore, this might be a good tool with which to make a summary of the sprint.

 How to do it

-The starfish exercise is quite simple.
-First we draw something like what is shown on the picture in a flip chart.
+The starfish exercise is quite simple: First, we draw something like what is shown on the picture above in a flip chart.
 One of the beauties of this exercise is the fact that collocation of a team is not mandatory.
-You can use, for example, tools like Lino to apply the exercise on non-collocated teams.
-This tool allows us to do everything what we need in order to run this exercise.
+You can use, for example, tools like Lino to apply the exercise to non-collocated teams.
+This tool allows us to do everything that we need to in order to run this exercise.

-After having the picture on a flip chart, it´s good to start a brain storming session with a team allowing them to dump their ideas in the “Stop” area.
-After that, give 2-3 minutes to each person to read out loud its “stop” ideas.
-Afterwards, spend 10 minutes for a short discussion to see if everyone is aligned.
+After placing the picture on a flip chart, it´s good to start a brainstorming session with your team, allowing them to dump their ideas in the “Stop” area.
+After that, give 2-3 minutes to each person to read out loud their “stop” ideas.
+Afterwards, spend 10 minutes on a short discussion to see if everyone is aligned.

-Repeat the exercise for each different parts: “Less”, “Keep” and “More”.
+Repeat the exercise for each of the different parts: “Less”, “Keep” and “More”.

-For the “Start” part, add one extra step and use Toyota approach choosing one single topic to “Start”.
-I would go for votes and see what is the most important topic that one should start with.
-After selecting the topic, design a small strategy to make sure a topic is well implemented.
-This strategy might include responsible persons, due date and most important success criteria.
-In order to know if the implementation was successful or not, we must have a success criteria.
+For the “Start” part, add one extra step and use the Toyota approach, choosing one single topic to “Start”.
+I would ask for votes to see what the most important topic is, and that is the one the team should start with.
+After selecting the topic, design a small strategy to make sure a topic is well-implemented.
+This strategy might include responsible persons, the due date, and the most important success criteria.
+In order to know if the implementation was successful or not, we must have success criteria outlined.

-I would like to highlight that a theme that is chosen in the “Start” part, does not need to be a new topic for a team, it can be an improvement of something that is not working well within the team.
+I would like to highlight the fact that the theme that is chosen in the “Start” part does not need to be a new topic for a team, it can be an improvement on something that is not working well within the team.

-Another important thing that I think it´s worth to mention, is the order of different “words” in the circle.
+Another important thing that is worth mentioning is the order of different “words” in the circle.
 I really like to start with: “Stop”, “Less”, “Keep”, “More” and finish with “Start”.
 I think this has a big impact.
-Starting with negatives topics and progressing little by little towards the positive ones will help the team to end the retrospective with a much more positive feeling than if they did it in a random order.
+Starting with negative topics and progressing little by little towards the positive ones will help the team to end the retrospective with a much more positive feeling than if they did it in a random order.

-I honestly think the starfish exercise is really nice, but I really would love to get your feedback.
+I honestly think the starfish exercise is both pleasant and effective, but I would love to get your feedback.
 Please comment on this and let me know your opinion.

 On my next blog post I explain how to use the “Value Stream Mapping” exercise to run a retrospective.